 Naturally, leaving some people off the wedding invitation list could cause some awkward situations.
 Although everyone’s feelings do need to be considered, couples should be confident in the knowledge that the most important part of the wedding is that they are celebrating their love for each other and the opinions of distant relatives who couldn’t be invited should not impact upon that.
 A good way to compromise is to invite a close-knit number of people to the ceremony and to the wedding breakfast and invite more people to the reception.

 It is helpful to know who you definitely do not want to attend your wedding.
 What is the right protocol when it comes to inviting exes?
 What about acquaintances who often get embarrassing when they drink a lot?
 Don’t send out invites to those you know will stress you out on your wedding day.

-There are plenty of couples who will create an A and a B list to help them to manage their guest list.
-Once all you’re invites have been sent to guests on you’re A list, you will then be able to accurately determine just how many extra people you will be able to invite from your B list.
-Once you begin to receive acceptances and declinations from people of your A list.
-However, it is essential that you are sensitive to whether those on your B list- who will receive invites at a later date- will feel insulted if they found out that they were not on the original list.
+There are plenty of couples who create an A and a B-list to help them to manage their guest list.
+Once all your invites have been sent to guests on your A-list, you will then be able to accurately determine just how many extra people you will be able to invite from your B-list.
+Once you begin to receive acceptances and declinations from people on your A-list, you'll have a good idea of how many more people you can invite.
+However, it is essential that you are sensitive to whether those on your B-list - who will receive invites at a later date - will feel insulted if they found out that they were not on the original list.